PoliticalGraveyard.com

 Mrs. George H. Heck — of Fort Lauderdale, Broward County, Fla.
 Republican.
 Alternate delegate to Republican National Convention from Florida, 1960.
 Female.
 Still living as of 1960.

 Dina Heffernan — Democrat.
-Candidate for Presidential Elector for Florida.
+Democratic Presidential Elector for Florida, 2012 (voted for Barack Obama and Joseph R. Biden, Jr.).
 Female.
 Still living as of 2012.

 Joan Heggen — of Tallahassee, Leon County, Fla.
 Born in Wisconsin.
 Mayor-commissioner of Tallahassee, Florida, 1973-74.
 Female.
 First woman mayor of Tallahassee; also first woman mayor of any U.S. state capital city.
 Still living as of 1974.